 5. Does my current site help me reach my business goals?

 What’s the purpose of your website?
-Whether it’s to drive conversions or engage your audience, your website should be designed to help you get there.
+Whether it’s to drive conversions, generate revenue, or engage your audience, your website should support your larger business goals.
 Need your website to be a lead generating machine?
 Make sure you have the ability to test things like CTAs, forms, text, and images.
 Need it to inform your audience to gain their trust and loyalty?
 Make sure you have the ability to provide interactive tools and research for them to use.

 At the end of the day, your website serves a specific purpose to your overall business strategy, and it should be designed and developed in a way that helps you get there.